brandonweiss/rack-minitest/README.md

 # rack-minitest

-`rack-minitest` = `rack-test` + `MiniTest`.
+`rack-minitest` = `rack-test` + `Minitest`.
 See what I did there?

-This gem adds some convenience methods to `rack-test` and `MiniTest` that I found myself duplicating over and over for every application I wrote.
-It adds a few methods for dealing with JSON to `rack-test` and `MiniTest` spec-style matchers for checking response status.
+This gem adds some convenience methods to `rack-test` and `Minitest` that I found myself duplicating over and over for every application I wrote.
+It adds a few methods for dealing with JSON to `rack-test` and `Minitest` spec-style matchers for checking response status.
 The specific methods are:

 ```
 last_json_response